 The cost of fertility treatment can be a barrier between patients and their plans for a family.
-The INVOcell, a recently FDA approved gas permeable vaginal culture device, allows women to incubate eggs and sperm themselves, decreasing the cost of and increasing access to fertility treatment.
-Atlantic Reproductive is happy to be the first practice in the Raleigh area to offer intravaginal culture with INVOcell in the hope that this treatment will allow more patients to afford fertility care.
+The INVOcell, an FDA-approved gas-permeable vaginal culture device, allows women to incubate eggs and sperm themselves, decreasing costs and increasing access to fertility treatment.
+Atlantic Reproductive is happy to be the first practice in the Raleigh area that offers intravaginal culture with INVOcell in the hope that this treatment will allow more patients to afford fertility care.

 Traditional IVF vs. INVOcell

 The IVF laboratory is an intensive care unit for embryos.
-It requires air filtration systems, incubators with continuous monitoring and alarm systems, as well as highly trained embryologists to care for eggs, sperm and embryos outside of the body for five to six days of embryo culture.
-Intravaginal culture has the potential to decrease treatment cost by reducing the need for the laboratory and embryologist intervention.
+It requires air filtration systems, incubators with continuous monitoring and alarm systems, and highly trained embryologists to care for eggs, sperm, and embryos outside the body for five to six days of embryo culture.
+Intravaginal culture can potentially decrease treatment costs by reducing the need for laboratory and embryologist intervention.

-The ovarian stimulation for IVF involves taking medications to recruit multiple eggs so that patients have their best return upon their investment.
+The ovarian stimulation for IVF involves taking medications to recruit multiple eggs so that patients have the best return upon their investment.
 Robust ovarian stimulation requires many ultrasound and blood tests to monitor the ovarian response.
 These factors add to the expense of IVF.
-With INVOcell, we use a more modest ovarian stimulation that requires less medication and less monitoring, which provides another cost savings over traditional IVF.
+With INVOcell, we use a more modest ovarian stimulation requiring less medication and monitoring, which provides another cost savings over traditional IVF.

 How INVOcell Works

-The INVOcell is a small device made of plastic that is permeable to gases, allowing eggs, sperm and embryos to develop inside the vagina.
-Eggs are first retrieved from the female patient then mixed with sperm in the laboratory for a few minutes.
-Next, eggs are loaded into the culture media in the INVOcell device, which is then placed into the vagina.
-Because the plastic is permeable to gases and because the gas mixture and temperature at the top of the vagina are similar to the gas mixture and temperature inside the fallopian tube, a woman can use her own body, rather than the IVF lab, to simulate the necessary conditions for the eggs, sperm and embryos to develop.
+The INVOcell is a small device made of plastic that is permeable to gases, allowing eggs, sperm, and embryos to develop inside the vagina.
+Eggs are first retrieved from the female patient and then mixed with sperm in the laboratory for a few minutes.
+Next, eggs are loaded into the culture media in the INVOcell device and placed into the vagina.
+Because the plastic is permeable to gases and because the gas mixture and temperature at the top of the vagina are similar to the gas mixture and temperature inside the fallopian tube, a woman can use her own body, rather than the IVF lab, to simulate the necessary conditions for the eggs, sperm, and embryos to develop.

 INVOcell also requires sperm that are functional enough to fertilize eggs without assistance in the device.
 Patients with certain abnormal sperm parameters should undergo traditional IVF with intracytoplasmic sperm injection (ICSI) rather than INVOcell culture.